 Add your Berkeley.edu email to your phone.

-Sign up for your RSF membership (its free for students) at http://recsports.berkeley.edu/about/member-services/membership-types/uc-berkeley-students/ After signing up, your membership will be loaded onto your Cal1Card, so that’s all you’ll need to gain access to fitness facilities.
+Sign up for your RSF membership (it’s free for students) at https://myrecreation.berkeley.edu/store/index.aspx?view=item&item=31509 After signing up, your membership will be loaded onto your Cal1Card, so that’s all you’ll need to gain access to fitness facilities.

 NOTE: Although the membership is free, you must still sign-up on the above website or in-person at the RSF.
 The membership gives you access to many facilities on campus, some including pools, that are overviewed here http://recsports.berkeley.edu/facilities/

 Ask people for help!
-I realized all, if not a majority of college-related stress could be stifled by simply asking for help- if that’s your GSI, upperclassmen, or even students walking around campus.
+I realized most, if not a majority of college-related stress could be stifled by simply asking for help- if that’s your GSI, upperclassmen, or even students walking around campus.

 Focus on your goals.
 Don’t get lost in the “I need to try everything mindset.”
 Trying new things is highly recommended, but remember UC Berkeley has a sizable student body of extremely hard workers and brilliant people.
 There are often multiple organizations/groups, rather than just one, that can nicely fit your needs.

 Did you know you can take a Game of Thrones course for units?
 Take advantage of the Decal program.
-Decals, or student led courses, are a gem of UC Berkeley.
+Decals are courses led by other students and they are a gem of UC Berkeley.

 NOTE: Decal courses are taken for credit (AKA you get units) just like real courses.
 Don’t worry if you haven’t checked them out or signed up just yet.
 Decals’ first classes typically take place a couple weeks after the semester starts, so you haven’t missed a thing!
-See the list of Fall 2015 Decals at http://www.decal.org/courses/.
+See the list of Fall 2016 Decals at http://www.decal.org/courses/.
 I think of Decals as an opportunity to enjoy favorite subjects. regardless of your major, and without the obligations of a full-fledged course.
-To tour the Decal offerings in-person, check out the Decal Expo on August 28th from 5-7pm on Upper Sproul Plaza!
+To tour the Decal offerings in-person, check out the Decal Expo (date TBA)

 Get logged on to campus-wide wifi – Airbears 2.
 NOTE: Steps detailed here https://ist.berkeley.edu/airbears/